Transitions

 // => 'yellow'

-An enabled transition is a transition that will be taken, given the current state and event.
+An enabled transition is a transition that will be taken conditionally, based upon the current state and event.
 It will be taken if and only if:

 - it is defined on a state node that matches the current state value